 The Edward L. Bernays Mark of Excellence Awards recognizes the expertise and dedication of public relations professionals in San Diego and Imperial Counties.
-The awards are named after Edward L. Bernays, the “father of public relations.”
-Those who knew him were inspired by his powerful use of communication and believed he should be on historians’ lists as one of the most influential figures of the 20th century.
 Entries must meet the highest standards of performance, and winning entries demonstrate creative vision and capture the best of the best in the public relations profession.

-The Student Bernays Award category recognizes outstanding public relations programs or campaigns – real or hypothetical – developed by San Diego students.
+The Student Bernays Award category recognizes outstanding public relations programs or campaigns – real or hypothetical – developed by San Diego or Imperial County students.
 Only one Student Award of Excellence may be awarded; up to two other entries may be awarded an Award of Merit.

 Preparing & Submitting Your Student Bernays Entry

 Each entry is a two page summary of the project.
 The summary must be in Arial 10-point font and in one column.